-- Helps Eliminate Paw Irritation - Natural tea tree oil fight allergy causing irritants that trigger itching.
+- Itchy Paws Dog Relief - Natural tea tree oil fight allergy causing irritants that trigger itching.
 The ideal paw soother and hot-spot treatment for dogs paws.
 Stop paw licking for good!

-- Cleanses Paws - This product doesn't just sooth and provide itch relief for dogs, but this dry paw wash keeps paw pads fresh and helps remove dirt and irritants that are accumulated during walks and everyday life.
+- Pamper Your Pup - This product doesn't just sooth and provide itch relief for dogs, but this dry paw wash keeps paw pads fresh and helps remove dirt and irritants that are accumulated during walks and everyday life.

 Made with seaweed extract, this fizz will hydrate, condition and nourish your pup’s puppies.